-In this 12 December 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered five questions on responding to beggars, responsibility for cultural change, toleration as a virtue, violent sports, punishment of government officials, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 12 December 2010, I answered questions on responding to beggars, responsibility for cultural change, toleration as a virtue, violent sports, punishment of government officials, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now